African Recipes

 Ingredients

-• 500 grams of beef on the bone chopped into pieces
+500 grams of beef on the bone, chopped

 Instructions